Herriman, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 23.1 square miles (59.9 km^{2}), all land.
 The city frequently annexes new areas west and east of its borders.
 The newest annexation was in 2022 when the 933-acre Olympia housing development was annexed on the west side of the city.

 Herriman shares borders with Riverton to the east, South Jordan to the north, and Bluffdale to the southeast.

-Natural disasters

-Flooding

-In 2014, the cemetery on Pioneer Street flooded, leaving many graves washed up.
-The City restored most of the graves and adjusted drainage in to accommodate for future issues.

-In 2018, a water line broke on 13400 S., causing flooding to businesses and houses.
-The main line broke due to a gardening tool hitting the water line.

-Fires

-Often, the City experiences fires.
-In 2018, a youth was playing with smoke bombs in dry grass, resulting in 160 acres burnt and three houses destroyed.
-The exposed mountains, dry brush, and open fields make Herriman highly susceptible to fires.